Personal Food Decisions are Made When Prices Increase

 The war also affects food prices.
 Ukraine is a significant farming nation, but its ports on the Black Sea are now closed.
 It can’t export or import much of anything.
 Many of its farmers are starting to plant, but their nation’s existential conflict poses a unique challenge.
 They won’t produce as much as they have in years past.

 A lot of the world’s fertilizer comes from that part of the world, which means that farmers are paying more for smaller amounts of a key agricultural input.
-Le mois dernier, Gilbert arap Bor of Kenya pointed out the problems this is creating for him, in what obviously has become a global phenomenon.
+Last month, Gilbert arap Bor of Kenya pointed out the problems this is creating for him, in what obviously has become a global phenomenon.

 This mess feels like the 1970s all over again.
 I’m old enough to say that.
-I’m also concerned enough to make a tentative prediction: We could see inflation rates this summer of 15 pour cent.
+I’m also concerned enough to make a tentative prediction: We could see inflation rates this summer of 15 percent.

 That would mean that things will get worse before they get better.

 Here’s how it could affect consumers.
 Imagine a mother who drives home from work.
 She’s thinking about dinner for her family, so she stops at one of the fruit-and-vegetable stands here in southern New Jersey.
 She wants to buy a dozen ears of sweet corn.
-L'été dernier, when our inflation problem was just getting underway, her purchase probably would have cost about $6.
-Dans 2022, pourtant, the same thing could cost $12.
+Last summer, when our inflation problem was just getting underway, her purchase probably would have cost about $6.
+In 2022, however, the same thing could cost $12.

 Does she buy or does she balk?